ninjaaron/collist/README.rst

 fewer features and works better (on my system), though it has fewer options; see ``cols --help``.

-The program uses the ``tput`` command internally, and therefore only works with POSIX.
+The program uses the ``tput`` command internally, and therefore will not work with Windows and other strange, non-POSIX operation systems.

 Monkey Patch `collist` into the Python Interactive Prompt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~